Alleged scam kingpin Chen Zhi arrested and extradited to China, Cambodia says

 Chen was charged in absentia with wire fraud conspiracy and money laundering, after he and unnamed co-conspirators allegedly exploited forced labour to dupe would-be investors, using the proceeds to purchase yachts, jets and a Picasso painting.

+According to his indictment, Prince Holding Group built at least 10 compounds in Cambodia where workers - often migrants held against their will - were forced to contact thousands of victims through social media or online messaging platforms, build rapport and entice them to transfer cryptocurrency with hopes of big investment returns.

-More than US$14 billion in bitcoin was seized, with FBI director Kash Pate then calling it "one of the largest financial fraud takedowns in history".
+More than US$14 billion in bitcoin was seized, with FBI director Kash Patel then calling it "one of the largest financial fraud takedowns in history".

-Chen's businesses were also sanctioned by US and UK authorities as part of a joint operation against a "transnational criminal organisation".
+Chen's businesses were also sanctioned by US and UK authorities as part of a joint operation against a "transnational criminal organisation", and among those sanctioned were three individuals from Singapore and 17 entities registered in Singapore.

 WHO IS CHEN ZHI AND PRINCE GROUP?